hmcts/chart-nodejs/README.md

 - *<VAULT_RESOURCE_GROUP>*: This is the resource group for the vault this also does not need the environment tag ie. for s2s vault it is `rpe-service-auth-provider`.
 - *<SECRET_NAME>* This is the name of the secret as it is in the vault.
 Note this is case and punctuation sensitive. i.e. in s2s there is the `microservicekey-cmcLegalFrontend` secret.
 - *excludeEnvironmentSuffix*: This is used for the global key vaults where there is not environment suffix ( e.g `-aat` ) required.
 It defaults to false if it is not there and should only be added if you are using a global key-vault.

+If you wish to use pod identity for accessing the key vaults instead of a service principal you need to set a flag `aadIdentityName: <identity-name>`

 ## Development and Testing

 Default configuration (e.g. default image and ingress host) is setup for sandbox.
 This is suitable for local development and testing.